biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 #### What about all those buggy PDB files?

-It is well known that many PDB files contain semantic errors (I'm not talking about the structures themselves know, but their representation in PDB files).
-Bio.PDB tries to handle this in two ways.
-The PDBParser object can behave in two ways: a restrictive way and a permissive way (THIS IS NOW THE DEFAULT).
-The restrictive way used to be the default, but people seemed to think that Bio.PDB 'crashed' due to a bug (hah!), so I changed it.
+It is well known that many PDB files contain semantic errors (I'm not talking about the structures themselves, but their representation in PDB files). `Bio.PDB` tries to handle this in two ways.
+The `PDBParser` object can behave in two ways: a restrictive way and a permissive way (THIS IS NOW THE DEFAULT).
+The restrictive way used to be the default, but people seemed to think that `Bio.PDB` 'crashed' due to a bug (hah!), so I changed it.
 If you ever encounter a real bug, please tell me immediately!